 "Due to differences in the dates of government-mandated gym closures, the timing of implementation of billing freezes will vary." reads a statement on the Anytime Fitness website.
 "However, if your member account has not yet been frozen it is likely that it will be in the next several days."

 Local clubs will contact members when owners decide to reopen.

 Based on directives from California Gov. Gavin Newsom, California Family Fitness has closed all of its locations.
 No reopening date was announced.

 In its press release announcing the temporary closures, California Family Fitness also noted that all memberships will be in a "frozen status until further notice."

 - Sacramento halts tenant evictions during health emergency due to coronavirus pandemic

 - 'This isn't the flu' | Rancho Cordova man's Twitter thread urges people to take coronavirus seriously

 - 'Don't be a spreader': Mel Brooks, son send message about protecting elderly from coronavirus

 - How the coronavirus is affecting Sacramento's cannabis industry

 At the end of business on Tuesday, March 17, the Capital Athletic Club closed its doors.
-The gym hopes to reopen on Wednesday, April 1, but, "our timeline will be re-evaluated as more information on the control of this virus is shared."
+The gym hoped to reopen on Wednesday, April 1, but, "Due to the president's advice, the Club will be temporarily suspending services through 4/30/2020."